joelsiks/admirals/README.md

 # Profiling

-The engine (specifically the test programs located in `src/test`) are most easiest to profile on Linux using `callgrind` (part of the valgrind tool) to manaually interpret using `kcachegrind`.
+The engine (specifically the test programs located in `src/test`) are easiest to profile on Linux using `callgrind` (part of the valgrind tool) to manually interpret using `kcachegrind`.
 You can install `valgrind` and `kcachegrind` using the following command:
 ```bash
 # Ubuntu
 sudo apt-get install valgrind kcachegrind